DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Emollients are topical moisturising agents used to alleviate itchiness and other discomforts associated with eczema.
 Dry skin (xerosis), a common feature of eczema, is highly responsive to treatment with emollients .

 Emollients work by filling the cracks in dry skin and forming an occlusive barrier, promoting moisture retention, and maintenance of normal skin integrity and appearance to keep skin hydrated, flexible, and protected from irritants .
-Their use has been associated with reduced frequencies of flares and reduced use of topical corticosteroids .
+Their use has been associated with reduced frequency of flares and reduced use of topical corticosteroids .

 Emollients suitable for eczema